 What is Recreational Vehicle Insurance?

 In a recreational vehicle, you and your family can explore the United States, enjoy a vacation or retire in style.
-Since your RV is both a home and an auto, you'll need recreational vehicle insurance.
-It protects your investment and assets and gives you peace of mind.
+Since your RV is both a home and an auto, you'll need recreational vehicle insurance to protect your investment, assets and peace of mind.

 Why Buy Recreational Vehicle Insurance

-Whether you drive a large motorhome or pull a pop-up, your recreational vehicle is an investment you want to protect.
-Insurance won't prevent an accident, but it will cover repairs if your RV is damaged.
+Whether you drive a large motorhome or tow a pop-up camper, your recreational vehicle is an investment you want to protect.
+Insurance won't prevent accidents, but it can help cover repairs or replacement if your RV is damaged or stolen.

-You also want to be insured if you're in an accident or cause property damage as you navigate your RV.
-Insurance reduces your liability and can protect your assets.
+You also want coverage for liability if you injure someone or damage property while operating your RV.
+Insurance helps reduce your financial exposure and can protect your other assets.

 • Bodily injury